seuqaj114/Statements/README.md

 Statements lets you know how good your statement is (using simple machine learning)

-The website will soon be live.
+The website is now live at https://classify-my-statement.herokuapp.com